Dahil Sa'yo

 "Dahil Sa'yo" (English: "Because of You") is a single by Filipino singer Iñigo Pascual from his self-titled debut album.
-The song was released by Star Music on October 7, 2016 and was heard first on MOR 101.9 For Life!.
-Its lyric video was uploaded on YouTube on the same date the song was released while its official music video premiered on myx on December 3, 2016 same date when it was uploaded on YouTube.
+The song was released by Star Music on October 7, 2016 and was heard first on radio station MOR 101.9.
+Its lyric video was uploaded on YouTube on the same date the song was released while its official music video premiered on Myx on December 3, 2016 same date when it was uploaded on YouTube.

 It was the first number one song on Billboard Philippines' then-new Philippine Top 20 chart, the music industry standard record chart in the Philippines for local singles.

 It is also the most viewed OPM video on YouTube beating "Ikaw" by Yeng Constantino by 73.6 million views.